-If a Linux-based computer serves as a Master Server, it should be a physical server without any software virtualization technology running x64 or i386 versions of SUSE 10, CentOS 4, CentOS 5, RHEL 4, RHEL 5.1, RHEL 5.2, RHEL 5.3.
+If a Linux-based computer serves as a Master Server, it should be a physical server without any software virtualization technology running x64 or i386 versions of

+- CentOS 5.x or 6.x - RHEL 5.x or 6.x;

 If a Parallels Server Bare Metal computer serves as a Master Server, it should have a Parallels Container created by means of the Parallels Virtuozzo Containers product.
 This Container will be used as the hosting computer for the PVA Management Server component.